Fairlight CMI: series

+Sampling

 By 1978, Vogel and Ryrie were making "interesting" but unrealistic sounds.
 Hoping to learn how to synthesize an instrument by studying the harmonics of real instruments, Vogel recorded about a second of a piano piece from a radio broadcast.
 He discovered that by playing the recording back at different pitches, it sounded much more realistic than a synthesized piano sound.
 He recalled in 2005:

 Vogel and Ryrie coined the term sampling to describe this process.
 With the Fairlight CMI, they could now produce endless sounds, but control was limited to attack, sustain, decay and vibrato.
 According to Ryrie, "We regarded using recorded real-life sounds as a compromise – as cheating – and we didn't feel particularly proud of it."
 They continued to work on the design while creating office computers for Remington Office Machines, which Ryrie described as "a horrendous exercise, but we sold 120 of them".

-Series I: 1979–1982
+: 1979–1982

 In addition to the keyboard, processing, computer graphics and interactive pen borrowed from Furse's synthesizer, the pair added a QWERTY keyboard, and a large 1×1.5×3-foot box stored the sampling, processing and ADC/DAC hardware and the 8-inch floppy disk.
 The biggest problem was largely considered to be the small 16 kB sample memory.
 To accommodate sample lengths from approximately a quarter of a second to an entire second, a low variable sample rate between 24 kHz and 8 kHz was used.
 The low sample rate introduced aliasing; however, Vogel felt that the low quality of the sounds gave them their own character.

-The Music Composition Language feature was criticised as being too difficult for empirical users.
+The Music Composition Language feature was criticised as being too difficult for practical use.
 Other primitive aspects included its limited amount of RAM (208 kilobytes) and its green-and-black graphics.
 Nonetheless, the CMI garnered significant attention from Australian distributors and consumers for being able to emulate sounds of acoustic instruments, as well as for its light pen and three-dimensional sound visualisation.
 Still, Vogel was unsure whether there would be enough interest in the product.
 The CMI's ability to emulate real instruments made some refer to it as an "orchestra-in-a-box", and each unit came with 8-inch, 500-kilobyte floppy disks that each stored 22 samples of orchestral instruments.
 The Fairlight CMI also garnered publicity in the science industry, being featured on the BBC science and technology series Tomorrow's World.
 The Musicians' Union described it as a "lethal threat" to its members.